 After 10 years of working and volunteering for Trees for the Future, John became Executive Director in 2013.
 John has deep knowledge of international agricultural development and extensive experience living with and among the rural poor in Sub-Saharan Africa.
 He speaks three languages well (and another three languages not so well) and has lived and worked in 12 developing countries.
-John has dedicated his life to creating innovative training approaches that empower farmers to rise out of poverty, and he has created award winning high-tech, low-tech, and no-tech training programs that are currently in use throughout the developing world.
-He is now focused at helping Trees for the Future end hunger and extreme poverty for a million people.
+John has dedicated his life to creating innovative training approaches that empower farmers to rise out of poverty, and he has created award-winning high-tech, low-tech, and no-tech training programs that are currently in use throughout the developing world.
+He is now focused on helping Trees for the Future end hunger and extreme poverty for a million people.
 John recently authored his new book, One Shot: Trees as our Last Chance for Survival.
 Learn more here.

 Forest Garden Training Center Coordinator

 Olivier was born in France and spent a few years growing up in New Caledonia, an island in the Pacific, before moving to Bethesda, Maryland at the age of 5.
 He was raised bilingual, mastering both French and English at a young age and eventually pursued Spanish to become trilingual.
 After receiving a Bachelors degree in Spanish with minors in Math, Latin American studies and European studies from Salisbury University, Olivier began translating at Trees for the Future and has since expanded his role as coordinator of our online Forest Garden Training Center.
 Outside of the office, you can find him outdoors, hiking, playing or watching soccer, and traveling.